-There are two main areas of compliance paperwork that are generally required in the School of Health Sciences:
+There are three main areas of compliance paperwork that are generally required in the College of Nursing and Health Sciences:

 |Course / Discipline

 ||Criminal history screenings||Immunisations|

 |Palliative Care||Not applicable|